 Once you've copied an article URL:

-Please contact LTOE if you have questions about editing Moodle
+Please contact the helpdesk if you have questions about editing Moodle.